JocaPC/sql-server-rest-api/README.md

 In order to implement REST service that handles AJAX requests that JQuery DataTables sends in server-side mode, you would need to add the TableSpec object that describes the structure of the table that will be queried (name and columns).
 An example is shown in the following code:
 ```
-        IQueryPipe sqlQuery = null;
+        TSqlCommand sqlQuery = null;

         TableSpec tableSpec = new TableSpec(schema: "dbo", table: "People", columns: "name,surname,address,town");

-        public PeopleController(IQueryPipe sqlQueryService)
+        public PeopleController(TSqlCommand sqlQueryService)
         {
             this.sqlQuery = sqlQueryService;
         }
 ```

-Now you need to create async method that will serve JQuery DataTables AJAX requests with following classes:
+Now you need to create async method that will serve JQuery DataTables AJAX requests.
- - UriParser that will parse Http request parameters that JQuery DataTables component sends
- - QueryBuilder that will create T-SQL query that will be executed.

-First, you need to parse Request parameters using UriParser in order to extract the definition of query (`QuerySpec` object).
-Then you need to use QueryBuilder to create SQL query using the QuerySpec.
-Then you need to provide sql query to QueryPipe that will stream results to JQuery DataTables using `Response.Body`:
+First, you need to parse Request parameters using Table function based on table specification in order to extract the definition of query.
+Then you need to process this info using the TSqlCommand that will stream results to JQuery DataTables using `Response.Body`:

 ```
         private static readonly TableSpec purchaseorders = new TableSpec("WebApi","PurchaseOrders", "OrderDate,SupplierReference,ExpectedDeliveryDate,ContactName,ContactPhone,IsOrderFinalized,PurchaseOrderID");